- JEWISH CHRISTIN TIMELINE

 - By 100 AD, THE WORLD HAD TWO TESTAMENTS, THE OLD AND THE NEW.

-- THE NEW TESTAMENT WAS BUILT AROUND THE GOSPELS, PAUL’S EPISTLES, AND THE ACTS OF THE APOSTLES.
+- THE NEW TESTAMENT WAS BUILT AROUND THE GOSPELS, PAUL’S EPISTLES, AND THE APOSTLES’ ACTS.

-- THE BIBLE HAS A VAGUE BEGINNING, THE FOUR GOSPELS, PAUL’S LETTERS, A STRONG MESSGAE IN THE MIDDLE, AND A WIERD ENDING.
+- THE BIBLE HAS A VAGUE BEGINNING, THE FOUR GOSPELS, PAUL’S LETTERS, A STRONG MESSAGE IN THE MIDDLE, AND A WEIRD END.

-- CHRISTIANS BELIEVE MOST JEWS WILL BE CONVERTED TO CHRISTIANITY, IN THE END TIMES.
+- Christians believe most Jews will be converted to Christianity in the end.
 THE JEWS BELIEVE THE CHRISTIANS WILL CONVERT TO JUDISM IN THE END TIMES.
 PICK A SIDE.

 -